Hipólito Yrigoyen: Armed rebellion

 On 8 August, a railway formation left from Temperley to take La Plata, the capital of the Province of Buenos Aires.
 Colonel Martín Yrigoyen, Hipólito's brother, led 3,500 civilians who after some fighting overthrew Governor Carlos Costa and took the city of La Plata.
 Martín and Hipólito's forces combined, and around 4,500 people marched between 13th and 44th street.
 The Yrigoyen brothers marched to the front of the revolutionary troop to an ovation from the people of La Plata.
 They decided to use the hippodrome near the train station as an encampment, bringing to an end the peaceful capture of La Plata.

 That same day, the Provincial Committee met in Lomas de Zamora to elect a provisional governor, Juan Carlos Begrano, who chose Marcelo T. de Alvear as his Minister of Public Works.
 The provisional government would only last nine days.
 When the national government sent troops to intervene, Belgrano did not resist and turned his power over to Eduardo Olivera.
 The national government designated Manuel Quintana as Minister of the Interior, who sent a powerful military force to defeat the revolution.

-On 25 August, the Committee of the Province officially announced that it would drop arms.
+On 25 August, the Committee of the Province officially announced that it would lay down its arms.
 Alem insisted on ordering a new uprising throughout the country, but Yrigoyen disagreed because he believed that Quintana would crush the revolution by any means necessary.
 This was the beginning of the dwindling of the relationship between the two leaders.
 By October, the revolution had been totally defeated.
-Yrigoyen was advised that he was to be arrested and when he left his house in the early morning, he was detained by the police force.
+Yrigoyen was advised that he was to be arrested and when he left his house in the early morning, he was detained by the police.
 This was the first time in his life that he was arrested.
 He was transferred to an old war boat and then to a pontoon that was holding several radical prisoners, where they suffered nausea from the poor hygienic conditions.
 Soon after, they were sent to Montevideo, Uruguay, the only foreign land to which Yrigoyen ever travelled, where they remained until December.
 He returned to Uruguay many years later after being overthrown.